vamshigadde/IPL_Strategy/README.md

 6)Conclusion-:
 *From above analysis i have concluded highest award of 'player of the game' is received by AB Devillers and J Theron.
 *Mumbai Indians is the team,won maximum times in the Ipl History i.e almost 15% and least time chennai super kings ie.13.24%.
-*Most of the teams won,when they won the toss and choice to field ->Match Result is declared mostly on the basis of runs ->less number of matches which are tied
+*Most of the teams won,when they won the toss and choice to field *Match Result is declared mostly on the basis of Wickets *less number of matches which are tied
 *winning percentage with their venue/home town is less then 15%,the highest % of wins with respect to venue the team is Kolkata Knight Riders
 *Outoff Total matches,these is the data on the basis of their result runs 366 tie 13 wickets 437 *on the Toss decision bat 320 field 496